AdrienChampion/fast_expr/fast_expr_book/src/intro/fast_expr.md

 First, it has an expression specification type parameter just like our expression type.
 Then, we find the `ExprRes` associated type.
 This is the result type of the zipper: `Expr<S>` for a substitution, `()` for an iteration, *etc.*

+Next is *concrete* function `zip_expr` which performs the actual operation.
+It takes an expression as input, and returns an `ExprRes` result.

 > We are omitting a concrete function defined in `ExprZipSpec` as it is not needed for this example.
 > Go to [the Remarks](#inspect_-functions) at the end to learn more.